josnelihurt/learning-cuda/webserver/README.md

     participant Client as Client
     participant Handler as ConfigHandler
     participant SystemInfoUC as GetSystemInfoUseCase
-    participant CppConn as CppConnector
+    participant CapabilitiesUC as ProcessorCapabilitiesUseCase
-    participant CppBackend as C++ Backend
+    participant GRPCServer as gRPC Server
     participant BuildRepo as BuildInfoRepository

     Client->>Handler: GetSystemInfo(request)